sigsum/sigsum/doc/design.md

 and distributing necessary proofs of public logging.
 Monitors discover signed checksums in the logs and generate alerts if any key-usage is inappropriate.

+The signing format for logs, witnesses, and signers is based on a subset of what is supported by OpenSSH.
+Ed25519 and SHA256 must be used as primitives.

 ### 4 - Frequently Asked Questions
 #### 4.1 - What parts of the design are up for debate?
 A brief summary appeared in our archive on